 If the converter supplies a DC-motor, we recommend an external parallel diode at the motor poles to protect against reverse voltages.

-For the disconnection ability, an external disconnection device shall be incorporated with the input power supply cord.
+For the disconnection ability, an external disconnection device, which is able to disconnect both polarities, shall be incorporated with the input power supply cord.
+The disconnection device must be properly labelled and easy accessible.